SETI/rms-opus/opus/application/apps/help/api_guide.md

 When a `cols` parameter is supported but none is provided, the default columns are used: `opusid,instrument,planet,target,time1,observationduration`.

-If a metadata field is a _single-value range_, then that slug must be provided without a numeric suffix (e.g. `observationduration`).
+If a metadata field is a _single-value range_, then that slug **must** be provided without a numeric suffix (e.g. `observationduration`).
 However, if a metadata field contains both a minimum and maximum value in the database (e.g. `rightasc` for Right Ascension), then a `1` suffix indicates the minimum and a `2` suffix indicates the maximum.
 For example:

         cols=observationduration,rightasc1,rightasc2

 However, it would be illegal to say `cols=observationduration1` or `cols=rightasc`.

-See the section on [[XXX Field Types]] Field Types below for more information.
+See the section on [Available Metadata Fields](#availablefields) below for more information.

 <h2 id="performingsearches">Performing Searches</h2>